CarlosNZ/virtual-tilebag/To Do.md

 # High priority

-- Modal window for game start
-- Colour palette (theme)
-- Tile swapping (redo Tilebag handling)
-- Game launch process (hide button, big "Draw tiles" thing)
+- Home page/Info, FAQ etc.

 # Med priority

 - Home page/Info etc.
+- Don't allow to swap more than there are tiles in the bag.
+- Warning before swapping

 # Low priority